austinzheng/austinzheng.github.io/_posts/2015-09-23-pmatch-control-flow.md

 }
 {% endhighlight %}

 ### Nested enumerations

 As before, patterns can be nested, including enumeration patterns.
-The above examples could also be written as:
+The previous examples could also be written as:

 {% highlight swift %}
 if case .Some(.IntegerValue) = myValue {